8 min read

 Is SEO cheaper than Google Ads in the long run?

 Yes.
 After 6-12 months, SEO typically delivers lower cost per lead because there is no per-click cost.
-See our full SEO cost breakdown.
+The monthly investment stays relatively flat while traffic and leads grow.
+With ads, your cost scales linearly with your lead volume.
+For a detailed breakdown of what SEO costs, read our guide on SEO pricing.

 Does running Google Ads help organic rankings?

 Not directly.
 Google has confirmed ads do not influence organic rankings.
-Indirectly, ads provide keyword data and increase brand awareness.
+Indirectly, ads provide keyword conversion data that helps you prioritize SEO targets, and the increased brand awareness from ads can lead to more branded searches, which does benefit organic performance.

 Should I start with SEO or Ads for a new business?

 Start with Ads for immediate leads while beginning SEO work.
-A new business has no organic authority.
+A new business has no organic authority, no backlinks, and no content indexed.
 Ads bridge the gap while SEO builds the foundation.
+Plan to run both for at least 6-12 months before considering dropping ads in favor of organic.

 Stop wasting ad spend